helehex/dustbin/README.md

 A falling sand game demo, written in Mojo.

-To run dustbin, you need sdl installed:
+To run dustbin, you need to have sdl installed:
 `sudo apt install libsdl2-dev`

 You can find the sdl-bindings package used for rendering [here](https://github.com/Ryul0rd/sdl-bindings)